WiredWest Regional Broadband Solution

 No invested funds are reimbursed and no penalties are assessed.
 Any transition costs will be billed to the towns.

 If the town withdraws from the coop, partway thru the term of service, no customer contractual penalties will be charged.
-The contracts would be assigned to whomever takes over the broadband service for the town.
+The contracts would be assigned to whoever takes over the broadband service for the town.

 Each town has one vote.
 Every town has an equal voice in decision-making.

 Wired West will hire all necessary vendors to handle operations and maintenance.
 Subscription income is first used to pay all operation and maintenance costs and fund operating reserves.
-This includes all pole related costs (licenses, insurance and bonding) but does not include debt service or depreciation reserves.
+That includes all pole related costs (licenses, insurance and bonding) but does not include debt service or depreciation reserves.

 At the end of the year, based on prior year’s audit, the Board will vote on how much of any excess earnings to retain and how much to make available for distributions back to the towns.
 Such distributions will be allocated proportional to topline revenue per town.
+Towns must have a minimum take rate of 50% to qualify to receive distributions.

 Each town is responsible to fund their own depreciation reserve per legal requirements.
 This will be an additional line item on each town’s annual budget.
 Since each town owns their own assets, they are responsible for paying the replacement costs of the equipment.
 The nonrecurring capital costs ( e.g. engineering, pole surveys, pole remediation, etc.) are not subject to the depreciation reserve.
 According to state law, towns must begin funding their depreciation reserve in the FY in which the asset is placed into service.